• Skip to primary navigation

 Of the many that are available, Oil Eater is one of our favorites.
 It is an Eco-friendly industrial oil stain remover that works very well.
 You can find it here from Amazon.

-Start by pre-wetting the stained concrete with hot water.
-Next, mix a very strong solution of the degreaser and then pour it directly onto the stain.
-Let is sit for a few minutes and then scrub the area well.
+Next, mix a very strong solution of the degreaser and pour it directly onto the stain.
+Oil-Eater works well with hot water up to 200 degrees.
+Let it sit for a few minutes and then scrub the area well.

-Once you have scrubbed the oil stain and let it sit, add a little more degreaser to the area and then cover it liberally with the Oil-Dri.
-Work the Oil-Dri over the stain with a broom.
+After that, work some more Oil-Dri over the stain with a broom.
 Make sure that you have enough on the garage floor to absorb it all without turning completely wet.
+Let it sit overnight and then sweep it up.

 Oil Eating Concrete Stain Removers